Bristol Myers drug wins first U.S. approval for Graft versus Host Disease prevention - NewsBreak

 Orencia’s approval was based on real-world clinical evidence of the drug’s efficacy and results from a mid-stage study showing a combination of Orencia and immunosuppressive drugs boosted aGvHD-free survival rates.

-Immunosuppressive medicines are generally used to treat the chronic form of the disease, whose symptoms may take months to appear after the transplant.
+Immunosuppressive medicines are generally used to treat the chronic form of the disease, whose symptoms could take months to appear after the transplant.

 The FDA originally approved Orencia in 2005 for the treatment of adult rheumatoid arthritis and later also cleared it for two other types of arthritis.